 - Markdown Table of Contents is correctly updated automatically

-VS Code should prompt you automatically with some recommended extensions to install.
-E.g., Markdown All in One, Go and YAML validator.
+VS Code will prompt you automatically with some recommended extensions to install, such as Markdown, Go, YAML validator, and ShellCheck.

-VS Code should automatically use these settings through the
+VS Code will automatically use the recommended settings in the

 Self assign Issue¶

-You can self-assign any issue that is open and not assigned to anyone in Rook upstream repo, by adding an issue comment with
+To self-assign an issue that is not yet assigned to anyone else, add a comment in the issue with

 /assign in the body.

-To add a feature or to make a bug fix, you will need to create a branch in your fork and then submit a pull request (PR) from the branch.
+To submit a change, create a branch in your fork and then submit a pull request (PR) from the branch.

 For new features of significant scope and complexity, a design document is recommended before work begins on the implementation.
-So create a design document if:
+Create a design document if:

 - Adding a new CRD

 For smaller, straightforward features and bug fixes, there is no need for a design document.
-Authoring a design document for big features has many advantages:
+Authoring a design document has many advantages:

-- Helps flesh out the approach by forcing the author to think critically about the feature and can identify potential issues early on
+- Forces the author to think critically about the feature and identify potential issues early in the design

-- Gets agreement amongst the community before code is written that could be wasted effort in the wrong direction
+- Obtain agreement amongst the community before code is written to avoid wasted effort in the wrong direction

 A design document should be written as a markdown file in the design folder.
-You can follow the process outlined in the design template.
-You will see many examples of previous design documents in that folder.
-Submit a pull request for the design to be discussed and approved by the community before being merged into master, just like any other change to the repository.
+Follow the process outlined in the design template.
+There are many examples of previous design documents in that folder.
+Submit a pull request for the design to be discussed and approved by the community, just like any other change to the repository.

 Create a Branch¶

-From a console, create a new branch based on your fork and start working on it:
+From a console, create a new branch based on your fork where changes will be developed:

 Updating Your Fork¶

-Whenever you need to update your local repository, you never want to merge.
-You always will rebase.
-Otherwise you will end up with merge commits in the git history.
-If you have any modified files, you will first have to stash them (
+Whenever an update is needed to the local repository, never perform a merge, always rebase.
+This will avoid merge commits in the git history.
+If there are any modified files, first stash them with

 Rebasing is a very powerful feature of Git.
-You need to understand how it works or else you will risk losing your work.
-Read about it in the Git documentation, it will be well worth it.
-In a nutshell, rebasing does the following:
+You need to understand how it works to avoid risking losing your work.
+Read about it in the Git documentation.
+Briefly, rebasing does the following:

-- "Unwinds" your local commits.
-Your local commits are removed temporarily from the history.
+- "Unwinds" the local commits.
+The local commits are removed temporarily from the history.

 - The latest changes from upstream are added to the history

-- Your local commits are re-applied one by one
+- The local commits are re-applied one by one

-- If there are merge conflicts, you will be prompted to fix them before continuing.
+- If there are merge conflicts, there will be a prompt to fix them before continuing.
 Read the output closely.
-It will tell you how to complete the rebase.
+It will instruct how to complete the rebase.

-- When done rebasing, you will see all of your commits in the history.
+- When rebasing is completed, all of the commits are restored in the history.

 Submitting a Pull Request¶

-See Unit Tests below for instructions on how to run unit tests.
+See Unit Tests below on how to run unit tests.

-All pull requests must pass the unit and integration tests before they can be merged.
-These tests automatically run against every pull request as a part of Rook's continuous integration (CI) process.
-The results of these tests along with code reviews and other criteria determine whether your request will be accepted into the
+All pull requests must pass all continuous integration (CI) tests before they can be merged.
+These tests automatically run against every pull request.
+The results of these tests along with code review feedback determine whether your request will be merged.

 From the root of your local Rook repo execute the following to run all of the unit tests: